 Banteay Chhamar is an ancient temple that is about 3 hours' drive north-west from Siem Reap.
 The ancient Khmer temple complex consists of about 9 temples and makes for a day trip full of discovery.
 The area is very lightly touristed.

-Banteay Chhamar is an ancient temple far from Siem Reap, it is very lightly touristed.
-It was built under the reign of King Jayavarman VII during his monumental building program, and is dedicated to his son who died in battle fighting the Cham.
-Khmer and Cham battle scenes are shown in the many bas-reliefs.
+The Buddhist temple was built under the reign of King Jayavarman VII between the late 12th century and early 13th century during his monumental building programme.
+It was dedicated to his son who died in battle fighting the Cham.
+You can see Khmer and Cham battle scenes in the temple's many bas-reliefs.

-Banteay Chhamar is a large monastic complex in forest overgrowth, and has had only some minor restoration.
-It has an abundance of exceedingly well preserved bas-reliefs, and the face towers, and temple-in-jungle atmosphere make it a photographer’s delight.
+Banteay Chhamar is a large monastic complex in forest overgrowth and has had only some minor restoration.
+It has an abundance of exceedingly well-preserved bas-reliefs, and the face towers and temple-in-jungle atmosphere make it a photographer’s delight.